emrecevik06/MobileBuildCodeExcercise/ex2/README.md

-# Exercise 2 - Enhance the Gnerated Incidents List and Detail page
+# Exercise 2 - Enhance the Generated Incidents List and Detail page

 In this exercise, you'll make a few enhancements to the generated Incidents list.
 First, you'll display the customer's name.
 Then, you'll add a Filter feedback bar that will appear above the Incident List to filter incidents based on certain criteria.